Up-to-date as of Aug 2021 with the addition of Blinx: The Time Sweeper to Game Pass!

-Below is a quick guide to playing Blinx: The Time Sweeper (TTS) and Blinx 2: Masters of Time and Space (MOTAS).
+Below is a quick guide to playing Blinx: The Time Sweeper (TTS) and Blinx 2: Masters of Time and Space (MOTAS) by console generation.
 For some of you reading, you can finally play that cute time cat platformer that you missed out on because you didn’t know it existed at the time.

 Obviously, if you have an OG Xbox that isn’t gathering dust in the garage, you can play the games on their release platform.

 Not recommended as frame rates reportably drop in most cases for both games.
 Experiences may vary so if you have an Xbox 360, give it a shot.

 For TTS, you can put your disc right into the console or purchase a copy from the Microsoft Store for 10 USD.
 For MOTAS, you only have the disc to work with.